 The city of Mozart, the Habsburgs, Klimt and many more world-renowned figures lies on the banks of the Danube and oozes a unique grandeur and a rich cultural heritage.
-Vienna (map), the capital of Austria, is a fascinating city that offers the visitor a multitude of things to see and do.
-Explore the imposing historical centre with its impressive museums, palaces, churches, shops and its many parks; take a cruise along the Danube; go wine-tasting in the city’s vineyards; attend a world-famous opera or concert; experience the varied colour locale at the Naschmarkt; or sit back and relax at one of the many outdoor cafés with a Wiener Melange and a Sacher Torte.
+Vienna (map), the capital of Austria, is a fascinating city that offers visitors a multitude of things to see and do.
+Explore the historical centre with its impressive museums, palaces, churches, shops and its many parks; take a cruise along the Danube; go wine-tasting in the city’s vineyards; attend a world-famous opera or concert; experience the varied colour locale at the Naschmarkt; or sit back and relax at one of the many outdoor cafés with a Wiener Melange and a Sacher Torte.
 For the first-time visitor, here are my favourite things to do in Vienna:

 Things to do in Vienna for the first-time visitor

 The historic city centre is compact and perfect for a slow stroll to admire the majestic palaces and churches, world-renowned museums and shops.

 Stephansplatz, with the characteristic St. Stephens Cathedral is most visitors’ first stop.
 From here, pedestrian boulevards resonate in various directions such as the Graben (the city’s high street with many designer shops).
 Just off the Graben is the St. Peter’s church.
 The church, with its rich Baroque interior, is well worth a visit for its beautiful interior or to attend a concert.
 Or you can choose to attend a Mozart concert at the stunning Golden Hall.